Install Foswiki with Nginx on Ubuntu 24.04

 Begin configuring all the necessary settings for your site.
 Click the Save button in the upper right corner of the configuration page.

-The login section at the top of the left-hand menu should show that you are still be logged in as a temporary Admin user.
+The login section at the top of the left-hand menu should show that you are still logged in as a temporary Admin user.
 Click on the “Log Out” link to exit that user.

-You now have set up your Foswiki installation!
+You have now set up your Foswiki installation!
 At this point, you can start creating and editing pages.

 Foswiki should be ready to use.